MrSn0wy/fpps4.net/README.md

 # fpps4.net
->If you are searching for the [fpPS4 repository](https://github.com/red-prig/fpPS4) or the [fpPS4 compatibility list](https://github.com/red-prig/fpps4-game-compatibility) you can find them here
+>If you are searching for [fpPS4](https://github.com/red-prig/fpPS4) or the [fpPS4 compatibility list](https://github.com/red-prig/fpps4-game-compatibility) you can visit them be clicking on the links
 <hr>

 ## The offical repositoy for [fpps4.net](https://fpps4.net)